RapidsFi/Contracts/contracts/README.md

 4. **Security**: The Subscription Contract abides by strict security protocols.
 All transactions are secured by the Ethereum network, and user signatures are required for each billing cycle.

 ## Control Over Token Allowances
 Even after subscribing, users retain full control over their token allowances.
-This means they can decide to increase, decrease, or terminate their subscription at any time.
+This means they can decide to increase or decrease their allowance and terminate their subscription at any time.

-A useful tool for managing token allowances is Revoke.cash.
+A useful tool for managing token allowances is [revoke.cash](https://revoke.cash/).
 This service allows you to review and adjust the allowances you've set for various decentralized applications (DApps).

 ## Contract Deployment
 For those interested in the technical specifics of the Subscription Contract or those who wish to inspect the contract for security reasons, you can view the deployed contract here: